 After all the company’s debts have been paid, and no creditor is raising another claim, the rest of the remaining assets can be divided between the shareholders; the ones that had invested more have the priority.

 In case you would like to open a limited liability company, our team of specialists in company formation in Montenegro is at your disposal.
+To set up such a company, you do not need to travel here from your home country.
 Contact us now for a personalized offer.